stefanbschneider/old-blog/_posts/2021-02-15-rllib-private-cluster.md

 ### Installation

 To run code on the workers, install `ray[rllib]` and the custom environment `deepcomp` on each worker machine of the cluster.
+Also, all nodes in the cluster must have the same Python version (check with `python --version` inside the virutalenv).

 {% include alert.html text="Maybe this can be avoided, eg, by using Docker images that are pulled automatically?" %}